Brickrouge/Brickrouge.org/protected/all/templates/sections/forms/_states.md

 ## Validation states

-The validation state of elements is defined by the `STATE` attribute, which is updated when their form is validated.
+The state of elements is defined by the `STATE` attribute, which is updated when their form is validated.
 Although form validation only uses `STATE_DANGER` for elements failing to validate, the following values are also available: `STATE_SUCCESS`, and `STATE_WARNING`.
 Of course, `null` clears the state.

 ```php
 <?php